Isle of Wight Guru

 If you're not bringing your own bike, then bike hire options on the Isle of Wight include:

-• Wight Bike (Merstone, near Arreton)
+• Wight Bike (Merstone, near Arreton, near to the Red Squirrel Trail)

 Tapnell Farm is also worth a mention as it offers bike hire for its guests.
 There are several different types of accommodation at the site in the West Wight including Tom's Eco Lodges (safari tents, sleeps 8), modulogs (sleeps 6), log cabins (sleeps 8), pods (sleeps 4) and geodomes (sleeps 6).
 They've also got a 16 person manor house on the site.